Youth Transitioning to Adulthood

 Youth Transition files are typically 3-6 months in length, with the possibility of extension.

 Referrals can be submitted electronically through the ‘Youth Transition Referral Form’ button below.
+There is currently a waitlist for community referrals.

 If you are self-referring or submitting a referral on behalf of a youth, please review our sample of a “good” referral form.
 This helps our team understand what the needs are before we reach out to set up a foundation meeting.